Brain Salad Surgery: Release

 Prior to the album becoming available, British newspaper New Musical Express released an issue with an attached free promotional flexi disc (Note: Lyntone LYN 2762) on 10 November 1973.
-Packaged in a miniature facsimile of the original album sleeve, the one-sided flexi disc, playing at 33 1⁄3 rpm, contained the song "Brain Salad Surgery", along with excerpts from all five tracks of the forthcoming album.
+Packaged in a miniature facsimile of the original album sleeve, the one-sided flexi disc, playing at 33 1/3rpm, contained the song "Brain Salad Surgery", along with excerpts from all five tracks of the forthcoming album.
 Being a late-recorded track, the title song had not been intended for Brain Salad Surgery and was not included in its track listing.
-However, it was later used as the B-side to the UK number two hit single "Fanfare for the Common Man" and ended up on the compilation of studio outtakes Works Volume 2 (1977).
+However, it was later used as the B-side to the UK number-two hit single "Fanfare for the Common Man" and ended up on the compilation of studio outtakes Works Volume 2 (1977).

 Brain Salad Surgery was released in the United Kingdom on 7 December 1973 by Manticore Records and was available on vinyl record, cassette, and 8-track cartridge through distribution by Atlantic Records.
 A reel-to-reel version of the album was also briefly available.
 The very first vinyl pressings (Note: Manticore K53501/MC66669) were manufactured in the United States, along with the sleeves due to their non-standard construction.
-The album was a large seller, peaking at number 2 on the UK Albums Chart and spending there 18 weeks.
+The album was a large seller, peaking at No.2 on the UK Albums Chart and spending there 18 weeks.
 It was held from the top spot for two weeks in a row only by Tales from Topographic Oceans from the arch-rival group Yes.
 On 1 March 1974, the album was certified Gold by British Phonographic Industry for sales in excess of 100,000 copies.
-In Canada the album spent 3 weeks at number 10 and was in the Top 100 for 39 weeks.
+In Canada the album spent 3 weeks at No.10 and was in the Top 100 for 39 weeks.

 The BBC was very conservative in its outlook in those days.
 I think they felt our version of "Jerusalem" was a bit of an affront to Britishness.